stevekennaird/stevekennaird.github.com/_posts/2012-11-01-using-the-aspnet-empty-project-template.md

 that was intended to only serve PDFs from a download link on other websites now needed the ability to browse the complete catalog of available PDFs in a category structure.
 I now wanted MVC in the project, as that's my tool of choice for quickly developing dynamic pages.

-So, step one, download and install the ASP.Net MVC package.
+So, step one, download and install the ASP.Net MVC package via the Package Manager console (or via the Nuget packages UI).

 <pre>
 PM&gt; Install-Package Microsoft.AspNet.Mvc
 </pre>

+Next, I was expecting the project to take on the role of an MVC project; I'd be able to easily add Controllers via the context menus on Solution Explorer items, I'd be able to easily add missing Views for ActionResult methods where Visual Studio had detected the view was missing.
+But no, that wasn't the case at all!

+... solution to follow ...